ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 #### Task list checkpoint

-In Gitlab, this task can be completed at this stage:
+In GitLab, this task can be completed at this stage:

 `- [ ] - NAME load raw detections and events ('detections-1' notebook and 'events-1' notebook **OR** 'Batch Fathom Export' notebook and 'detections-1' notebook) **(put table names here)**`